meks77/quarkus-axonframework-extension/README.md

 The simple subscribing event processor is enabled by default.
 There is nothing you need to do, to have the subscribing event processor active.

+Please read [the config documenation](docs/modules/ROOT/pages/index.adoc) for more details how to configure.

 ##### Persistent Streams

 If you want to use persistent streams by default, configure